 What Is Vertigo?

 Vertigo isn’t a disease on its own.
 Instead, it’s a symptom of a wide range of conditions.
 What does vertigo feel like?
-The common symptoms of vertigo are:
+The common symptoms of vertigo1 are:

 • Poor coordination